 Appreciating our transparency, quality of service and out-of-the-box thinking, the customer approached us with a request to become their strategic technology partner and continue ongoing Magento support.

 Upon completing the custom Magento development activities, we shifted onto the performance aspects of the store.
-The product catalogue set up by Strapworks was so heavily loaded that the Advanced Product Options extension could not handle the store data properly.
+The product catalog set up by Strapworks was so heavily loaded that the Advanced Product Options extension could not handle the store data properly.

 To meet the challenge, our team revised the extension and got rid of any excessive features the business did not use.